Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

 ---
 layout: ../../layouts/Post.astro
-title: 'CSS for the Scrollbar'
+title: 'CSS for styling the scrollbar'
 metaTitle: 'Scrollbar styling with CSS Tutorial [2022]'
 metaDesc: "In today's guide we will learn how to style a scrollbar with CSS.
 See the code examples in the Codepen!"
 image: /images/23-02-2021.jpg